×

 What happens immediately after someone dies in hospital?

-Several key steps are taken once a person passes away in a hospital.
-These processes ensure that the person and their family are treated with care and that everything is recorded properly.
+Several key steps are taken once a person dies in a hospital.
+These processes help ensure the person is cared for with dignity and that everything is handled properly.

 Another key step is to notify the next of kin or emergency contact.
-If the death was expected, the loved ones of the person who has passed may have been there when it happened.
-If not, the hospital team will notify family members directly and gently.
+If the death was expected, the people close to the person who has died may already be present.
+If not, the hospital team will contact family members directly and with care.

 The role of the hospital after a death